Arwa-2004/EOG-filtering/README.md

 # EOG-filtering

 In this project I used EOG (Electrooculography) data obtained from a subject through BIOPAC after connecting channel 1&2 electrodes to their right places as shown in the picture.
+The subject was required to move they eye in horizontal and vertical motion, and was required to do tasks such as reading.
 Then by using python (scipy) I applied bandpass, notch filter, and ICA to remove motion artifacts.

 <p align="center">
 <img width="213" height="498" alt="image" src="https://github.com/user-attachments/assets/a88fd9cc-0919-40ee-b89d-0838bf8a728c" />